ZeeBORN/.github/profile/readme.md

-## ZeeBORN on GitHub
+## ZeeBORN GmbH on GitHub

 GitHub currently doesn't host any public ZeeBORN repositories.

-For collaboration please contact support@zeeborn.net.
+If you wish to collaborate, please contact support@zeeborn.net.